teboli/pytorch_rotation/README.md

 ```math
 R(\theta) = \begin{bmatrix} \cos(\theta) & -\sin(\theta) \\ \sin(\theta) & \cos(\theta) \end{bmatrix}.
 ```
-Applying this transform matrix is done with 2D warp routines relying on bilinear or bicubic interpolation, for instance in OpenCV or Pytorch.
+In practice, applying this transform matrix is done with 2D warp routines relying on bilinear or bicubic interpolation, for instance with OpenCV or Pytorch.
-The authors of the paper above remarked that a threefold decomposition of
+The authors of the paper above remarked that a three-way decomposition of
 $R(\theta)$ exists:
 ```math
 R(\theta) =